ivybarley/OpenEduAnalytics/packages/package_catalog/Learning_Analytics/README.md

 The OEA Learning Analytics Package contains a set of assets that provides a professor or school leader with insights on learners' engagement, academics, use of resources and well-being at a class or course level.

-Data from apps on student digital engagement including Microsoft Education Insights and Microsoft Graph can be combined with other data sources for different Learning Analytics use cases.
+Data from apps on student digital engagement like Microsoft Education Insights and Microsoft Graph can be combined with other data sources for different Learning Analytics use cases.

 This Learning Analytics package was primarily developed for higher education but can be modified for K-12 scenarios.

 1. <ins>Guidance and documentation:</ins> This package provides guidance on the end-to-end process of developing a Learning Analytics use case project through the problem statement and package impact.
 The [OEA Use Case Documentation](https://github.com/microsoft/OpenEduAnalytics/blob/main/docs/use_cases/Open_Education_Analytics_Use_Case_Template_v3.docx) should be completed when developing the production-level implementation of this package, including: how to engage stakeholders in the project, prior research on the use case problem domain and theory, how to map data sources to the theory of the problem, and how to implement Microsoft’s Principles of Responsible Data and AI. <em> It is highly recommended this document be reviewed and completed by any education system considering using this package, and that the documentation be revised to the specific data and decisions for that system’s context. </em>

 2. <ins>Technical assets:</ins> Various assets are freely available in this package to help accelerate implementation of Learning Analytics use cases.
-Assets include pipelines, notebooks for data processing, descriptions of data sources, and sample Power BI dashboards.
+Assets include pipelines, notebooks for data processing, a sample Power BI dashboard, and data dictionary.
 See descriptions of technical assets below.

 ## Problem Statement and Package Impact
 With varied modes of learning, learning platforms and learner needs, educators have challenges determining how students participate and learn in a class or course in-person, remotely and in hybrid settings.
 Due to this, they are not able to efficiently consolidate student learning activities and progress.